Employer’s guide to sponsor compliance and UK Visa and Immigration Audits

 Compliance is a key focus for both the Home Office and your business.
 If you are unsure about any area or require clarification on your responsibilities, it is recommended to seek guidance from an immigration advisor.

-Does your business need advice on Sponsor licenses?
+Does your business need advice on sponsor licences?

-Whether you need legal advice to ensure compliance with your existing sponsor license, or if you are looking to submit a new Sponsor License application, Seraphus immigration solicitors can guide you through this area of law.
+Whether you need legal advice to ensure compliance with your existing sponsor licence, or if you are looking to submit a new sponsor licence application, Seraphus immigration solicitors can guide you through this area of law.
 Book a consultation below to start your journey.

 Categories: Business Migration